posmikdc/posmikdc.github.io/_pages/about.md

 ---
 My name is Daniel Posmik [(He/Him/His)](https://pronouns.org/what-and-why) and I am a doctoral student in the Biostatistics Department at Brown University.

-My goal is to develop scalable and assumption-lean inference methods for high-dimensional networks.
-I am drawn to inference problems that involve geometry and shape.
-I find brain imaging applications, such as connectivity and disease detection, particularly interesting.
+I am drawn to large-scale inference problems that involve geometry, shape, and networks.
+Currently, I am most interested in applying manifold learning and topological data analysis to brain imaging.
+My goal is to develop methods that advance precision medicine for neurodegenerative diseases, such as Alzheimer's.
 I am very fortunate to be advised by Prof. [Ani Eloyan](http://www.anieloyan.com).

 Previously, I worked with Prof. [Guanglei Hong](https://voices.uchicago.edu/ghong/) at the University of Chicago.